lightlace/cpp-docs.de-de/docs/mfc/reference/coleserverdoc-class.md

 ### <a name="parameters"></a>Parameter

 *sizeScroll*<br/>
-Gibt an, wie weit ist auf das Containerdokument einen Bildlauf durchführen.
+Gibt an, wie weit das Container Dokument einen Bildlauf durchführen soll.

 ### <a name="return-value"></a>Rückgabewert